RobTrew/tree-tools/Plain text outlines and tables/TableTool workflow.md

 MMC 2.6's built-in **Format > Clean up Selected Table(s)** currently works best with non-spanning tables.
 It removes any spans, normalising a table back to a non-spanning (non-nested) grid.

-I happen to use MMD spanning tables quite a lot, so this workflow tidies the selected table, preserving any spanning and, in the interests of laziness and quick typing, also attempting to to correct or complete under-specified tables.
+I happen to use MMD spanning tables quite a lot, so this workflow tidies the selected table:

+1. preserving any spanning, and,
+2. in the interests of laziness and quick typing, also attempting to to correct or complete under-specified tables.

 To try it select a table in MultiMarkDown Composer, and run the Automator Workflow.